MattInglisWhalen/MattInglisWhalen.github.io/_pages/2024_06__comparing_classifiers.md

 $\mathcal{A}_5 = p_{gm,5}^4$

-I.e. the accuracy on some particular class is equal to the geometric mean of pairwise accuracies, raise to the power of the number of classes less one.
+I.e. the accuracy on some particular class is equal to the geometric mean of pairwise accuracies, dto the power of the number of classes less one.

 The overall accuracy of the model will be